nmarklund10/TimestampBot/README.md

 # TimestampBot
-Facebook messenger bot that has same functionality has FakeTimestamp
+Facebook messenger bot that has same functionality as FakeTimestamp